Stochastic integration with respect to additive functionals of zero quadratic variation: Introduction and main results

-The conditions of existence of Nakao's integral being too restrictive, this notion could not be used by Chen et al. \cite{CFKZ2} to study the lower order perturbation of symmetric Markov processes that are not diffusions.
-Chen et al. \cite{CFKZ}, have extended Nakao's integral to a larger class of integrators as well as integrands.
-Using time reversal they have defined an integral $\int_0^t f(X_s)\di C_s$ for $f$ in $\F_{loc}$, the set of functions locally in $\F$ and $C$ in a large class of processes containing $\tilde{\Nc}_c$.
+The conditions of existence of Nakao's integral being too restrictive, this notion could not be used by Chen \textit{et al.} \cite{CFKZ2} to study the lower order perturbation of symmetric Markov processes that are not diffusions.
+Chen \textit{et al.} \cite{CFKZ}, have extended Nakao's integral to a larger class of integrators as well as integrands.
+Using time reversal, they have defined an integral $\int_0^t f(X_s)\,\mathrm {d}C_s$ for $f$ in $\mathcal{F}_{\mathit{loc}}$, the set of functions locally in $\mathcal {F}$ and $C$ in a large class of processes containing $\{N^u\dvt u\in\mathcal{F}\}$.
 The process $C$ is not in general of zero energy but of zero quadratic variation and the integral is not an additive functional or a local additive functional but a local additive functional admitting null set.
-Kuwae \cite{Ku3} gives a refinement of Chen et al. work, redefining the stochastic integral without using time reversal.
+Kuwae \cite{Ku3} gives a refinement of Chen \textit{et al.} work, redefining the stochastic integral without using time reversal.

-Our aim in this paper, is to construct an integral $\int_0^t f(X_s)\di C_s$ for a Markov process $X$ associated to a non necessarily symmetric regular Dirichlet form $(\E,\F)$ in a Hilbert space $L^2(E,m)$, $f$ locally in $\F$ and $C$ local continuous additive functional with zero quadratic variation.
-To do so, one can not extend the construction of Chen et al. neither Kuwae's construction because they both heavily rely on the symmetry of the Markov process.
+Our aim in this paper, is to construct an integral $\int_0^t f(X_s)\,\mathrm{d} C_s$ for a Markov process $X$ associated to a nonnecessarily symmetric regular Dirichlet form $(\mathcal{E},\mathcal{F})$ in a Hilbert space $L^2(E,m)$, $f$ locally in $\mathcal{F}$ and $C$ local continuous additive functional with zero quadratic variation.
+To do so, one can not extend the construction of Chen \textit{et al.} neither Kuwae's construction because they both heavily rely on the symmetry of the Markov process.

-On one hand, it is legitimate to solve this question since many results for symmetric Dirichlet forms hold for non-symmetric Dirichlet forms, see e.g., \cite{K}, \cite{Ku2}, \cite{Ku}, \cite{MaR} and \cite{O}.
-In particular, Fukushima's decomposition holds for non-symmetric regular Dirichlet forms, but also the correspondence between Markov processes and (non-necessarily symmetric) Dirichlet forms, Revuz correspondence and other relations between probabilistic notions for a Markov process $X$ and analytic notions for $\E$.
+On one hand, it is legitimate to solve this question since many results for symmetric Dirichlet forms hold for nonsymmetric Dirichlet forms, see, for example, \cite{K,Ku2,Ku,MaR} and~\cite {O}.
+In particular, Fukushima's decomposition holds for nonsymmetric regular Dirichlet forms, but also the correspondence between Markov processes and (nonnecessarily symmetric) Dirichlet forms, Revuz correspondence and other relations between probabilistic notions for $X$ and analytic notions for $\mathcal{E}$.